intel-analytics/ipex-llm/python/llm/example/CPU/PyTorch-Models/Model/deepseek-moe/README.md

-# deepseek-moe
+# DeepSeek-MoE
-In this directory, you will find examples on how you could use BigDL-LLM `optimize_model` API to accelerate deepseek-moe models.
-For illustration purposes, we utilize the [deepseek-ai/deepseek-moe-16b-chat](https://huggingface.co/deepseek-ai/deepseek-moe-16b-chat) as a reference deepseek-moe model.
+In this directory, you will find examples on how you could use BigDL-LLM `optimize_model` API to accelerate DeepSeek-MoE models.
+For illustration purposes, we utilize the [deepseek-ai/DeepSeek-MoE-16b-chat](https://huggingface.co/deepseek-ai/deepseek-moe-16b-chat) as a reference DeepSeek-MoE model.

 ## Requirements
 To run these examples with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.